-I have been making these cookies since I found them on Williams-Sonoma site few years ago.
-They have become favorite recipe for my children and they call them “Zebras”.
+I have been making these cookies since I found them on the Williams-Sonoma site a few years ago.
+They have become a favorite recipe for my children and they call them “Zebras”.

 This recipe is not only incredibly easy to follow but it is also absolutely delicious.
 The meringues come out crispy outside, but soft and chewy inside.
 Impossible to resist!

 - 2.5 oz. bittersweet chocolate, chopped (about 1/2 cup)

 Preheat an oven to 275°F. Line 2 baking sheets with parchment paper.

 In a saucepan, bring 1 to 2 inches water to a simmer.
 Place the chocolate in a heatproof bowl and set over the simmering water.
 Melt, stirring occasionally.
 Set aside to cool slightly.

 In a bowl, combine the egg whites and sugar.
 Place over simmering water and whisk until the mixture is hot to touch about 2-3 minutes.
 Transfer the bowl to a mixer and beat on high speed until stiff peaks form and the mixture is lukewarm 4 to 5 minutes.